-The James Joyce Library and the Health Sciences Library both have banks of laptops that can be borrowed for use within the library space.
+The James Joyce Library has a bank of laptops that can be borrowed for use within the library space.

 In addition, there are a number of computer laboratories available for student study.
 We ask that you wipe down any computers, equipment, before and after use.